Sr22/Sr22/README.md

 ## About Me 🙋🏽‍♀️

 Hi!
-My name is Shayla Rao, I'm a Software Developer and an aspiring Data Analyst.
+My name is Shayla Rao, I'm a Software Developer and an aspiring Product Manager.
 I graduated with a B.S. in Computer Science with Bioinformatics from Oregon State University in June 2022.
-I'm familiar with SQL, Python and R and teaching myself Tableau and PowerBi.
+I'm familiar with several programming languages such as Python, SQL and C++ and tools such as Tableau, PowerBi, Google Analytics and Jira.

 ### Projects 💻
-* Check out my projects! <!-- <-[insert link to projects page] -->
+* [insert link to projects page]

 ### My Skills 💡
 * [Insert Skills]